Learning Center

 The Hybrid 46M mounted on a .38 Special lever gun.

-When using a NFA gun trust for the ATF eForm or regular Form 4 process, you will still need to pay the $200 tax stamp fee and have fingerprints and photos taken of the Responsible Person(s) listed as trustees on the NFA gun trust.
+When using an NFA gun trust for the ATF eForm or regular Form 4 process, you still pay the $200 tax stamp fee and have fingerprints and photos taken of the Responsible Person(s) listed as trustees on the NFA gun trust.
+The tax stamp applies to the item, not the person, so you don’t have to pay a tax stamp fee for every responsible person you list.

 Share this article: